How to retire with a high income: A definitive guide

 If you're wondering how to retire with a high income, you won't want to miss this definitive guide from early retirement expert Steve Adcock.

 This post may contain affiliate links and/or paid placement.
 Click here to read our full disclosure.

 I'm about as transparent as they come - in the last year both my wife and I worked full-time jobs, we earned a combined $250k.
 The year before that, it was about the same, give or take.

 My first job out of college in 2005 was worth $55,000 a year to me.
 Each year, I'd get cost-of-living raises and every time I switched jobs (a tactic I highly recommend to maximize the growth of your earnings), I enjoyed a nice bump.

 About 14 years after I started my career, I increased my salary by a factor of three.

-In other words, I know what it’s like to earn a bunch of money…way more than what I needed to provide for the basic needs of life.
+In other words, I know what it's like to earn a bunch of money and then retire early ... way more money than what I needed to provide for the basic needs of life.
 Way more than I truly ever thought that I would earn.